cowjuh/dcmini-logs/_posts/2025-07-06-Exercising with Aunties and Uncles.md

 **7:30AM**
 - Eat leftover steamed bun
 - Visit coffee shop, receive a free drink
+    - Barista starts playing a Joe Hisaishi soundtrack for one of the Ghibli movies.
+Did I just get profiled?
+He clocked me.
 - Walk over to the park, it's a SUNDAY!

 **8:30AM**
 - Run into aunties and uncles exercising, join in
+- One aunty in particular takes a liking to me and is very verbose (non-derogatory) about explaining how to do each movement.
+I am deeply grateful to her.

 **10:00AM**
 - Bathroom break